Frequently Asked Questions

 May I register for both Mediation and Family Mediation at the same time?

-Family mediation is offered once a year during the spring semester.
+Family mediation is offered once a year during the fall semester.
 If you are planning on taking Mediation the same semester, you may register for both, but you will be asked for an authorization code to register for Family mediation; it will only be given after having registered first for Mediation.
 Please email Margaret Harrington to receive the code.